Promo code SPRING2022 will be automatically applied at checkout!

 1) Eat a Healthy Diet

-Food such as ultra-processed foods and sugar-sweetened drinks are associated with an increased risk of type 2 diabetes.
-By comparison, consuming adequate protein from lean whole foods, non-starchy veggies, and high-fiber unrefined carbohydrates have been shown to reduce the risk of diabetes.
+Food such as ultra-processed foods and sugar-sweetened drinks is associated with an increased risk of type 2 diabetes.
+By comparison, consuming adequate protein from lean whole foods, non-starchy veggies, and high-fiber unrefined carbohydrates has been shown to reduce the risk of diabetes.

 2) Increase Physical Activity

-The CDC shows that exercise helps control your blood sugar levels.
+The CDC shows that exercise helps control your glucose levels.
 It also lowers your risk of heart disease and nerve damage.

 3) Maintain a Healthy BMI